Bell for Better

 We’re a diverse society, and that’s why we’re committed to fostering an inclusive, equitable and accessible workplace where all team members feel valued, respected and supported.

-Recognized as one of Canada's Best Diversity Employers for the fifth year in a row, we embrace a diverse, equitable and inclusive workplace, including:
+Recognized as one of Canada's Top 100 Employers for the eighth year in a row, we embrace a diverse, equitable and inclusive workplace.

-- Support of employee-led resource groups, made up of 4,000+ engaged members, such as Women at Bell, Black Professionals at Bell, and Pride at Bell, enabling team members to connect across the organization with fellow team members to share resources and experiences.
+- We’re also proud to support employee-led resource groups, made up of 4,000+ engaged members, such as Women at Bell, Black Professionals at Bell, and Pride at Bell, enabling team members to connect across the organization with fellow team members to share resources and experiences.

 Our supplier diversity program promotes equal sourcing opportunities to diverse suppliers, which allows us to better reflect the diverse customers and communities we serve.
 Businesses include: